 While it may appear to be a simple question, there is really more to it.
-Please read this article carefully, even if you believe you know how to handle this situation.
-And especially if you have been writing command line utilities for 10+ years and never encountered any issues using standard .NET functionality.
-Approaches you may be thinking about at the moment, which are often suggested at forums, unfortunately, do not work:
+Please read this article carefully, especially if you have been writing command line utilities for 10+ years and never encountered any issues using standard .NET functionality.

 I tested this on HTML pages and it appears to be not the most efficient.
 In one of the examples, ~140K down to 44K.
 In comparison, Total Commander can zip down to 27K at the average compression level.
 But even with minimal compression the file remains at 32K.

 There is one good way to dynamically show/hide items in a ListBox - use a DataView as DataSource.
 You do not need to manually Add and Remove items from your list.
 In fact, coding effort is very low with this approach.